Jaboott/YetAnotherTicTacToe/README.md

 ### User Stories
 - As a user, I want to see a leaderboard
+- As a user, I want to add my wins to a win counter
-- As a user, I want to visualize my wins and loss
+- As a user, I want to see my daily win loss ratio as a graph
+- As a user, I want to have an account for the game